India's Biological E. to make J&J vaccine alongside own shot, managing director says

-Healthcare & PharmaceuticalsIndia's Biological E. to make J&J vaccine alongside own shot, managing director says

-India's Biological E. will produce the Johnson & Johnson (JNJ.N) COVID-19 vaccine alongside its own candidate, its managing director told Reuters on Tuesday, which could boost the country's overall supplies amid a shortage.
+NEW DELHI (Reuters) - India’s Biological E. will produce the Johnson & Johnson COVID-19 vaccine alongside its own candidate, its managing director told Reuters on Tuesday, which could boost the country’s overall supplies amid a shortage.

 “The infrastructure and plants are completely separate for both the products and we will be producing both independent of each other,” Mahima Datla said in a text message, declining to give any timeline or other detail.